jisforjt/CircuitPython_CLUE_Yahboom_Controller/README.md

 ## Instalations
 Follow Adafruit's [CLUE Overview](https://learn.adafruit.com/adafruit-clue) instructions under _CircuitPython on CLUE_.
 During the installation process, you will download the latest _library bundle_ and transfer several libraries to the CLUE.
 Also transfer the dependencies listed above to your _lib folder_.
-Download this repository and copy _jisforjt_yahboom_game_pad.py_ on to your CIRCUITPY drive.
+Download this repository and copy _jisforjt_yahboom_gamepad.py_ on to your CIRCUITPY drive.

 ## Usage
 You can create a new main.py file and use: